Skip to this page's content

 Commissioner Elmi was appointed to the board in 2021.
 She is the Executive Director and co-founder of the Somali Parents Education Board (SPEB), a non-profit organization that helps mobilize community voices to disrupt systems by developing and implementing innovative methods for strong partnerships between parents, educators, community partners and organizations.
 Her goal is to build a sustainable infrastructure that will leave a legacy beyond her leadership.
 Regina credits her love of community to her strong desire to create a better world for future generations of Black and brown kids.
 By devoting her work full-time to SPEB, Regina has made important and lasting relationships with organizations like the Puget Sound Educational Service District (PSESD) where she serves on multiple committees.
 She also serves on community lead organizations like, Road Map Region, Renton Innovation Zone Partnerships and is a member of the Skyway Coalition.
 Her skills include fundraising, organizing, management, community building, strategic development and design processes for frameworks.
 Contact Regina Elmi.

-Commissioner Jackson was appointed to the board in April 2023.
-He currently serves as District Secretary-Treasurer for IAM District 751, the first African American to hold this position.
+Commissioner Jackson was appointed to the board in 2023.
+He currently serves as District Secretary-Treasurer for IAM District 751, and is the first African American to hold this position.
 The International Association of Machinists and Aerospace Workers (IAMAW) is one of North America's largest and most diverse labor unions.
-After serving in the U.S. Navy, Commissioner Jackson was hired by Boeing in 1989.
+After serving in the U.S. Navy, he was hired by Boeing in 1989.
 He started his IAMAW career in 1997, becoming a Union Steward at Local 751A.
 In 2007, he was appointed as a Business Representative in Everett, servicing members working on the 767 Tanker Program.
 In 2014, he was appointed Chief of Staff and Assistant to the District president.
 A few years later, in 2021, he was elected District Secretary-Treasurer.
 Commissioner Jackson is driven by his desire to help others.
 As well as serving as the Chairman of the IAM District 751 Human Rights Committee, he spends his free time volunteering on various community service projects.
 In 2021, he was elected as an IAM delegate to the AFL-CIO.
 Contact Richard Jackson.

 Robin joined KCHA in 2022.
 Robin has extensive experience in the affordable housing field and possesses deep knowledge of HUD programs.
 She came to KCHA from the Houston Housing Authority where she served, most recently, as Vice President of Housing Choice Voucher Programs.
 In that role, she also oversaw the organization’s grant-funded rental assistance programs for tenants.
 Prior to that, Robin served as the interim Housing Choice Voucher Program Director for the New Orleans Housing Authority and held supervisory roles at the Chicago Housing Authority’s HCV program.
 Robin has also provided consulting and technical assistance to numerous housing authorities around the country.
 Robin participates in several professional organizations including the National Leased Housing Association, where she serves on the board, and the National Association of Housing and Redevelopment Officials, where she serves on multiple standing committees.
 Robin hails from Chicago.
 She holds a bachelor’s degree and a master’s degree from the University of Chicago.
 Contact Robin Walls.